Jeff L. Carlson

 Author of dozens of how-to books covering a wide range of technology topics such as photography, video editing, general computing, and handheld devices.
-Recent titles include Take Control of Your Digital Storage, Take Control of Lightroom CC, Take Control of Your Digital Photos and Apple Watch: A Take Control Crash Course (Take Control Books); Photos for OS X and iOS and The iPad for Photographers (Peachpit Press).
+Recent titles include The Photographer’s Guide to Luminar AI (Rocky Nook), Take Control of Apple Watch, Take Control of Your Digital Storage, Take Control of Your Digital Photos and Take Control of Managing Your Files (Take Control Books); Adobe Photoshop Elements Visual QuickStart Guide (Pearson).
 Other recent titles can be found at jeffcarlson.com/my-books/.
 (Contact me for electronic or print examples.)

 Contract UX Copywriter for HTC Corporation, writing and editing text in the company’s voice, tone, and style for Android phones and Vive VR systems, articles about HTC products, entries for international design competitions, and other miscellaneous projects.
 Worked on-site in an agency setting that delivered assignments to separate stakeholders throughout the company.
 (2015-2016)

 Proficient in modern office applications; able to write in Markdown or HTML.